muritane/coordination-architecture/docs/00_core/load_bearing_stack.md

 # Load-Bearing Stack
-## A Constraint-Mapping Account of Bounded Execution
+## A constraint-mapping account of bounded execution

 > **Purpose**
 > Specify the **structural preconditions** under which claims about action, evaluation, agency, responsibility, optimization, and governance are *well-formed* for bounded executors operating in irreversible, drifting environments.

-This document describes a **minimal execution architecture** for systems where:
+This document is a **constraint map** for systems where:

 - execution is **irreversible**,
 - resources (including **energy**) are **bounded**,
 - environments are **non-stationary** (drift),
-- and repeated action must remain **viable** across time.
+- repeated action must remain **viable** across time.

 It is **not** a theory of: